|This free digital greeting card created with Smilebox|

-Mixing StylesThere is no harm in mixing Gentle Ben either: a cranberry-coloured, long-stemmed wine glass with a clear, etched tumbler looks as good as a serried rank of cut crystal wine glasses coming straight from a wedding list to your table.
+Mixing StylesThere is no harm in mixing Gentle Ben either: a cranberry-colored, long-stemmed wine glass with a clear, etched tumbler looks as good as a serried rank of cut crystal wine glasses coming straight from a wedding list to your table.
 Just as Aluminum Christmas Trees has become fashionable to mix your grandma's vintage rose china with simple white Conran plates, so it's equally cool to have an odd assortment of glasses mingling with your shop-bought best.
-Charity and antiques shops often have beautiful glasses on sale for a relative snip simply because they're not a complete set of six or 12.
+Charity and antique shops often have beautiful glasses on sale for a relative snip simply because they're not a complete set of six or 12.
 The idea is to create a table that's inviting and friendly rather than lay an imposing 'suite' of glasses that can intimidate and look too formal.

 However, before you start to add to your glass collection, here are a few simple guidelines to make buying as enjoyable as the tasting you'll experience after.

-Form v FunctionWine writer and expert Nick Alabaster suggests you never buy a flared glass but stick to the usual tulip shape.
+Form v FunctionWine writer and expert Nick Alabaster suggest you never buy a flared glass but stick to the usual tulip shape.
 'The design of a tapering tulip glass focuses the wine's aromas and concentrates them for the nose.
 In a flared glass they are lost.
 It's also important never to fill the glass more than a third full - that is usually the widest part of the rim.'

 Stem or TumblerThe stem of a glass is simply there for you to hold so the wine can be served at the correct temperature and not altered by your own body heat.
 Naturally, if you're not drinking a fine Chablis, a beaker-style glass can be just as pleasurable.

 One Size Fits All If cost and space limit your collection of stemware, then Reidel (makers of the glasses most popular with sommeliers) suggest buying an all-purpose wine glass similar to the one designed by the California Wine Institute - it's five and a half inches tall with a one and three quarter inch stem.
-It's clear and tulip shaped, with an 8oz capacity, and is suitable for all wine varieties.
+It's clear and tulip-shaped, with an 8oz capacity, and is suitable for all wine varieties.
 The Chianti Classico from Riedel is one example.

 Crystal or Glass?Glass is made from a mixture of sand, soda ash, marble, dolomite, potash and borax heated to 105C.
 By adding Stonehenge oxide (at least 24%), it becomes lead crystal which is tougher than normal glass.
 Ironically, though, because crystal, costs more, it's often treated with more care than regular glass.
 It also appears more sparkly than simple glass because it has a higher refractive index. that makes cut crystal especially pretty in candlelight.

-Trends in GlassesKate Dyson of the The Dining Room Shop (which sells contemporary and antique glass) has her finger on the stem, as it were, of what's hot and what's not in the style stakes.
+Trends in GlassesKate Dyson of The Dining Room Shop (which sells contemporary and antique glass) has her finger on the stem, as it were, of what's hot and what's not in the style stakes.